sgra64/mdse/README.md

 # Assignment B1: C-Data

-Assignment B1 demonstrates the use of data structures by the example of a list type that stores consecutively addressable elements.
+The assignment demonstrates the use of data structures by the example of a list type that stores consecutively addressable elements.
 The type dynamically expands as elements are added.